John Holt (American educator): Teach Your Own (1981)

+Death and Learning All the Time (1989)

 Even after his death in 1985, Holt's influence on homeschooling continued through his work.
 His final book, Learning All the Time: How Small Children Begin to Read, Write, Count and Investigate the World, Without Being Taught, was published posthumously in 1989.
 It contained a number of his writings for Growing Without Schooling.
 The GWS newsletter has since garnered followings in a number of different countries and has been continuously distributed since its inception as a tool for the promotion and encouragement of homeschooling in light of the lack of school system reform.